niek-sidn/hsm_workshop/Slide11.md

 cat /etc/softhsm/softhsm2.conf
 ls -lR /var/lib/softhsm/tokens/
 ```
+Note: if you compiled SoftHSM yourself, according to my recipe, you should have an Sqlite3 db in /var/lib/softhsm/tokens/.\
+      try: sqlite3 /var/lib/softhsm/tokens/....../sqlite3.db and command .tables to see all (hint: .quit).

 Please note: SoftHSM isolates its slots/tokens, a token created by a user is unavailable to other users.
 This means that if you are creating tokens for a different user (e.g. Bind, Knot, OpenDNSsec) you need to use sudo.
-You'll learn this later.\
+You'll learn this later.
-Note: if you compiled SoftHSM yourself, according to my recipe, you probably have no /var/lib/softhsm/tokens/ but an Sqlite db somewhere.

 -------------------
 [Next](https://github.com/niek-sidn/hsm_workshop/blob/main/Slide12.md)